aeon-toolkit/aeon/docs/contributing.md

 on communications or code of conduct responsibilities are all examples of valuable contributions beyond code which help make `aeon` a great package.

-Please consider whether you will be able to tackle and issue or pull request before assigning yourself to it.
+Please consider whether you will be able to tackle and issue or pull request (PR) before assigning yourself to it.
 If the issue requires editing Python code, you should have some experience with Python and be able to run tests.
 If the issue tackles the specifics of a machine learning algorithm, some relevant knowledge of machine learning